Corruption in Equatorial Guinea: Activities in the U.S.

 Teodorin also owns an expensive collection of Michael Jackson memorabilia.
-At one point he went on "a $3.2 million spree on Jackson items.
-He paid $275,000 for one of the singer's white crystal-covered gloves and $80,000 on a pair of his crystal-covered socks.
+At one point, he went on "a $3.2 million spree on Jackson items.
+He paid $275,000 for one of the singer's white crystal-covered gloves and $80,000 for a pair of his crystal-covered socks.
 He also spent $245,000 on a basketball signed by Jackson and the basketball player Michael Jordan."
-One report identifies the "white, crystal-encrusted glove" as having been worn on Jackson's Bad tour.
+One report identifies the "white, crystal-encrusted glove" as having been worn on Jackson's Bad World Tour.
 Teodorin also owned the red leather jacket Jackson wore in his "Thriller" video.

 In 2005, Teodorin tried unsuccessfully to have a U.S. oil firm, Ocean Energy, buy him a $40 million Gulfstream jet.
-The next year he spent $30 million up front for a Gulfstream G-V private jet.
+The next year, he spent $30 million up front for a Gulfstream G-V private jet.
 He bought the jet through a British Virgin Islands-registered shell company called Ebony Shine International, Ltd. Once he sent it from Rio to Los Angeles to fetch his barber.
 "In one six-week period in 2006", reported The New York Times in 2009, Teodorin had "transferred $33,799,799.99 to the United States ... which was used to buy" the jet.
-As of October 2012 his private jet was "believed to be in Equatorial Guinea but US officials said they would try to seize it if it ever lands in another country."
+As of October 2012, his private jet was "believed to be in Equatorial Guinea, but US officials said they would try to seize it if it ever lands in another country."

-In a single month he spent "$80,000 at Gucci and $50,000 at Dolce & Gabbana" for designer clothing.
+In a single month, he spent "$80,000 at Gucci and $50,000 at Dolce & Gabbana" for designer clothing.
 Dolce & Gabbana would periodically send a sales associate and tailor to his estate with racks of merchandise for him to browse and "would close off its second-floor showroom when his girlfriends came in to shop."
 One girlfriend "racked up about $80,000 in purchases, including bronze and red dresses that cost nearly $7,000 apiece."

-In June 2005 he bought two 50-foot speedboats worth $2 million and shipped one to Hawaii so he could use it there.
-In 2008 "he commissioned a German company ... to design a 'mega yacht' worth $380 million, nearly three times what Equatorial Guinea spends on health and education in a year.
-After the plan became public, Equatorial Guinea announced he would not be buying it."
+In June 2005, he bought two 50-foot speedboats worth $2 million and shipped one to Hawaii so he could use it there.
+In 2008, "he commissioned a German company ... to design a 'mega yacht' worth $380 million, nearly three times what Equatorial Guinea spends on health and education in a year.
+After the plan became public, Equatorial Guinea announced it would not be buying it."

 Activities in France

-In late 2010, Teodorin shipped his collection of sports cars and $400,000 worth of motorcycles, from Los Angeles to France.
+In late 2010, Teodorin shipped his collection of sports cars and $400,000 worth of motorcycles from Los Angeles to France.

-For a time, he lived at a Paris hotel off the Champs-Élysées; one day in Paris he bought over 30 suits.
+For a time, he lived at a Paris hotel off the Champs-Élysées; one day in Paris, he bought over 30 suits.
 As of 2012, he owned "a five-story mansion on Paris' swank Avenue Foch", where he had "kept 11 luxury cars, including a Maserati and an Aston Martin, until French police seized them" in late 2011 or early 2012.
 His neighbors on Avenue Foch described "how a parade of tailors from France's top fashion houses regularly arrived at the house while Teodorin was there."